ankitrokdeonsns/ankitrokdeonsns.github.io/_posts/2015-06-14-post-gate-experience-at-iisc-bangalore.md

 I want to share my experience of admission process at [SERC](http://www.serc.iisc.in/) department at IISc Bangalore.
 I appeared for GATE exam in 2015.
 My AIR was 291.
 Gate score 774/1000.
 Marks 60/100.
 I prepared for GATE on my own without any coaching.
 I had joined online Test Series from [testbook.com](http://testbook.com/).
 I would recommend future GATE aspirants the same.

 I was eligible for M. Tech.
 (CSA), M. Sc.
 Engg.
 (CSA) and M. Tech.
-SERC.
+SERC at IISc Bangalore.
 I had applied to all 3 programs.
 I was only shortlisted for M. Tech.
 SERC.
 I had referred to few old blogs and couple of facebook groups to prepare for subsequent process at IISc Bangalore.
 I have shared those links at the end of this post.

 The admission process at SERC had two parts.
 A test followed by a personal interview.
 Generally you get the test and interview call letter 2-3 weeks in advance, so you have some time to prepare for it.
 I would advice you start preparing for these tests and interviews from the next day you get the result.
 The test and interview process at IISc spans across 2-3 days.
 IISc Bangalore did not provide any accommodation facility so you have to make your arrangements on your own.
 Fortunately I knew a friend Yogesh Bhosle who was pursuing his master's at IISc Bangalore.
 That took care of accommodation arrangements for me.